©2021 William A. Lasher

 We had an outstanding view of the river from our elevated perch.
-Looking to the east through the misty smog, I was just beginning to make out a convoy of airships gliding across the channel from the Continent.
+Looking to the east through the misty smog, I could make out a civilian airship gliding upstream after crossing the channel from the Continent.
 To the west, the iron grey sky was dark and ominous – it looked as if we were in for another round of afternoon drizzle.

-Moonblade had no fear of heights, but when Sunarko saw how weak-kneed Delone and I looked, he grinned, “I’ll go first and then come back down before any of you try it.
-Now watch,” the diminutive Morpurgo began to climb slowly, “the most important thing is to remain confident.
+Moonblade had no fear of heights, but when Sunarko saw how weak-kneed Delone and I looked, he grinned.
+“I’ll go first, and then come back down before any of you try it.
+Now watch.”
+The diminutive Morpurgo began to climb the ladder slowly.
+“The most important thing is to remain confident.
 If we were three feet off the ground, it would be easy and you would never fall.
 And if instead, we’re 30,000 feet off the ground, it’s just as easy.
 You’ll never fall because you have confidence.
 No fear, just confidence.”
-He continued to climb slowly and steadily, “One hand after another, make sure you’re grabbing something solid, and make sure your footing is good.
+He continued to climb slowly and steadily.
+“One hand after another, make sure you’re grabbing something solid, and make sure your footing is good.
 It’s really very easy.
 Nothing to it.”

-He climbed up and over, and then climbed back down in reverse, “Climbing down is always harder than climbing up.
+He climbed up and over, and then climbed back down in reverse.
+“Climbing down is always harder than climbing up.
 We all learned that at Fort Greyling.
-It’s mostly because you can’t see where you’re going as easily because your feet are much lower than your eyes.
+It’s mostly because you can’t see where you’re going as easily – your feet are lower than your eyes.
 But it’s the same principle as climbing up, and confidence is still the key.
 No fear, just confidence.”

 Moonblade had no fear and all the confidence in the world.
 He went up the rope ladder first, and before he disappeared over the top of the dirigible, he paused and yelled back down to us, “if you think the view is good down there, wait until you climb up here!”